TheDiamondSquidy/lara-TDS-Fix/README.md

 > [!CAUTION]
 > if you are on an M-series device or any iOS version higher than 26.0.1, the app will crash on launch. this isn't a bug, lara just doesnt support those devices yet.
 >
-> **ANY ISSUES THAT INVOLVE LARA NOT WORKING ON UNSUPPORTED VERSIONS WILL BE CLOSED IMMEDIATELY.**
+> **ISSUES THAT INVOLVE LARA NOT WORKING ON UNSUPPORTED VERSIONS WILL BE CLOSED IMMEDIATELY.**<br>
+> **Issues related to lara not working on versions that the exploit DOES technically support will be closed and added to the known issues section**

 If you run lara on your device, and it ends up working, please contact me on [discord](https://discord.gg/gw8PcRF3Jr) and tell me:
 1. your device